hassufiyan/CustomerInsights/README.md

 Hello,checkijng the trigger on 11-07-2024
-Second trigger should work in jenkins
+Second trigger should work in jenkins.....